McDonnell Douglas KC-10 Extender: KC-10 Extender

-The KC-10 Extender first flew on 12 July 1980, but it was not until October the same year that the first aerial refuel sortie was performed.
-The design for the KC-10 involved modifications from the DC-10-30CF design.
-Unnecessary airline features were replaced by an improved cargo-handling system and military avionics.
-Meanwhile, the KC-10 retains 88% commonality with its commercial counterparts, giving it greater access to the worldwide commercial support system.
-Other changes from the DC-10-30CF include the removal of most windows and lower cargo doors.
-Early aircraft featured a distinctive light gray, white and blue paint scheme, but a gray-green camouflage scheme was used on later tankers.
-The paint scheme was switched to a medium gray color by the late 1990s.
+The KC-10 Extender first flew in July 1980.
+In October 1980 the first aerial refuel sortie was performed.
+The KC-10 is largely based on the design of the civilian DC-10-30CF, a convertible cargo/passenger transport variant with an extended range compared to the baseline DC-10-10.
+For the KC-10, unnecessary features including most windows and lower cargo doors were removed, an improved cargo-handling system was added and the avionics were tailored to the military's needs.
+The KC-10 retained an 88% commonality with its civilian counterparts, giving it greater access to the worldwide commercial support system.

+Early aircraft featured a distinctive light gray and white paint scheme typical of that era.
+A gray-green camouflage scheme was used on later tankers.
+The paint scheme was switched to the Air Force standard gray color by the late 1990s.